a2i2/face-recognition/README.md

 ## Known issues

 1. The webcam feed only works on Linux because [extra steps](https://stackoverflow.com/questions/41023827/accessing-usb-webcam-hosted-on-os-x-from-a-docker-container) are required to share a webcam with Docker on OSX/Windows hosts.
+2. `worker` mode currently does nothing with the results; it is there mostly for demonstration purposes.